dotlang/language/README.md

   result = my_tree :: 5 -> 11, 6-> 12, Empty -> 0, x:int -> x, any -> -1
 ```
 - Simple form: You can use `::` without `->` too to check for types which returns a bool: `if ( x :: int)`.
 In this format, you can check for a type or a literal.
-- Due to subtype rules, `any` will even match a tuple with multiple fields.
+- Due to subtype rules, `anything` will even match a tuple with multiple fields.
 If you want to be restrict about name, you can add a name and if the tuple is named, then name will be checked too:
 ```
 result = my_tree ::
   {